Floods in Greymouth: The Big One (May 1988)

 In 1988 flooding occurred in May and September.
 The May event brought flooding to the entire West Coast, particularly the Greymouth area.
-On the morning of 19 May, warnings were broadcast that up to 150mm of rain was expected in the Greymouth area, and with heavy rain already falling in the back country, this posed a serious threat of flooding.
-By 5pm the rivers up country were running approximately a foot higher than the level of the November 1984 flood.
+On the morning of 19 May, warnings were broadcast (locally on Radio Scenicland) that up to 150mm of rain was expected in the Greymouth area, and with heavy rain already falling in the back country, this posed a serious threat of flooding.
+By 5pm the rivers up country were running approximately 30cms higher than the level of the November 1984 flood.
 It was predicted the Grey River would come over the wharf at 10pm.
 At 8.30pm it was decided to close the town from the railway crossings at Herbert, Tarapuhi, Albert and Tainui Streets and Māwhera Quay.
-By 9pm the lagoons were overflowing and water entering houses and businesses in Blaketown and the lower town areas.
+By 9pm the lagoons were overflowing and water was entering houses and businesses in Blaketown and the lower town areas.
 Water was pouring through the Richmond Hotel at 9.20pm.
 The river was running at 14.5 knots against a heavy sea.

 A Civil Defence Emergency was declared for the Greymouth Borough on 20 May, and roads and properties suffered damage.
 Four hundred people had to be evacuated with 102 houses affected and 2 being condemned.

 The Biggest One (September 1988)

 On Monday 12 September 1988 farmers were warned to move stock to high ground.
 The Meteorological Service advised that up to 250mm of rain would fall in the region over a 36 hour period.
 By mid afternoon, all rivers and creeks in the Grey catchment rose rapidly over the next few hours.
 By 8.30am on Tuesday 13 September the river was spilling its banks at Richmond Quay, the Blaketown lagoons were overflowing and water was starting to enter houses.
 Heavy seas combined with a high tide left no doubt the flooding would be disastrous.
 When the river peaked about 3.35pm it was overflowing its banks from the Cobden Bridge to the Railways goods shed in Gresson Street to a depth of one metre.
 The Greymouth aerodrome runways were under more than a metre of water and the basement of the Greymouth Hospital was flooded.
 The whole town was a lake.
 Over 300 people had to be evacuated, many by jet boat from Blaketown, Kaiata and Coal Creek.

 A state of regional civil emergency was declared.
 The flooding caused two massive landslips, one of which claimed the life of Rewanui mine site caretaker, Keith Butler, as it swept away the old bath house there.
-Overall damage was extensive: there were broken stormwater, sewerage and high pressure service lines, smashed shop windows and goods scattered throughout the town which was inches deep in silt, much of it contaminated with oil and sewage.
+Overall damage was extensive: there were broken stormwater, sewerage and high pressure service lines, smashed shop windows and goods scattered throughout the town which was several centimetres deep in silt, much of it contaminated with oil and sewage.
 For several days the town was under curfew to allow the cleanup to proceed.